-You fulfil all tax obligations such as filing your GST and income tax returns on time and paying your GST, income tax, property tax and withholding tax on a timely basis.

-- (h) You must be able to comply with such other conditions as the Comptroller of GST may impose from time to time. - 4.2 Apart from the above conditions, the Comptroller of GST may impose a security (in the form of a letter of guarantee).
-Please refer to Appendix D for more details. - 4.3 Notwithstanding that you are able to satisfy the conditions above; the Comptroller of GST may reject an application in order to protect revenue. - 4.4 As a MES business, you must fulfill the qualifying conditions at all times.
+- You fulfil all tax obligations such as filing your GST and income tax returns on time and paying your GST, income tax, property tax and withholding tax on a timely basis. - (h) You must be able to comply with such other conditions as the Comptroller of GST may impose from time to time. - 4.2 Apart from the above conditions, a guarantee may be required by the Comptroller of GST.
+Please refer to Appendix D for more details. - 4.3 Notwithstanding that you are able to satisfy the conditions above; the Comptroller of GST may reject an application in order to protect revenue. - 4.4 As an MES business, you must fulfill the qualifying conditions at all times.
 The Comptroller will revoke your MES status if at any time you fail to satisfy the qualifying conditions.
 In the event of any material change in the nature of your business such that you no longer satisfy the qualifying conditions, you must inform the Comptroller of GST immediately.